-a.Eight voting members selected by the Nominating Committee established by Article VII of these Bylaws.
-These seats on the Board of Directors are referred to in these Bylaws as Seats 1 through 8.
+As of the effective date of these Amended and Restated Bylaws, the EC shall be the sole designator of ICANN and shall designate, within the meaning of Section 5220 of the CCC, all Directors except for the President ex officio.
+The EC shall notify promptly the Secretary in writing of the following designations:

-b.Two voting members selected by the Address Supporting Organization according to the provisions of Article VIII of these Bylaws.
-These seats on the Board of Directors are referred to in these Bylaws as Seat 9 and Seat 10.
+Eight Directors nominated by the Nominating Committee to be designated as Directors by the EC.
+These seats on the Board are referred to in these Bylaws as Seats 1 through 8.

-c.Two voting members selected by the Country-Code Names Supporting Organization according to the provisions of Article IX of these Bylaws.
-These seats on the Board of Directors are referred to in these Bylaws as Seat 11 and Seat 12.
+Two Directors nominated by the ASO to be designated as Directors by the EC.
+These seats on the Board are referred to in these Bylaws as Seat 9 and Seat 10.

-d.Two voting members selected by the Generic Names Supporting Organization according to the provisions of Article X of these Bylaws.
-These seats on the Board of Directors are referred to in these Bylaws as Seat 13 and Seat 14.
+Two Directors nominated by the ccNSO to be designated as Directors by the EC.
+These seats on the Board are referred to in these Bylaws as Seat 11 and Seat 12.

-e.One voting member selected by the At-Large Community according to the provisions of Article XI of these Bylaws.
-This seat on the Board of Directors is referred to in these Bylaws as Seat 15.
+Two Directors nominated by the GNSO to be designated as Directors by the EC.
+These seats on the Board are referred to in these Bylaws as Seat 13 and Seat 14.

-f.The President ex officio, who shall be a voting member.
+One Director nominated by the At-Large Community to be designated as Directors by the EC.
+This seat on the Board is referred to in these Bylaws as Seat 15.

-2. In carrying out its responsibilities to fill Seats 1 through 8, the Nominating Committee shall seek to ensure that the ICANN Board is composed of members who in the aggregate display diversity in geography, culture, skills, experience, and perspective, by applying the criteria set forth in Section 3 of this Article.
-At no time when it makes its selection shall the Nominating Committee select a Director to fill any vacancy or expired term whose selection would cause the total number of Directors (not including the President) from countries in any one Geographic Region (as defined in Section 5 of this Article) to exceed five; and the Nominating Committee shall ensure when it makes its selections that the Board includes at least one Director who is from a country in each ICANN Geographic Region (“Diversity Calculation”).
+In addition to the Directors designated by the EC, the President shall serve ex officio as a Director.
+The seat held by the President on the Board is referred to in these Bylaws as Seat 16.

-For purposes of this sub-section 2 of Article VI, Section 2 of the ICANN Bylaws, if any candidate for director maintains citizenship of more than one country, or has been domiciled for more than five years in a country of which the candidate does not maintain citizenship ("Domicile"), that candidate may be deemed to be from either country and must select in his/her Statement of Interest the country of citizenship or Domicile that he/she wants the Nominating Committee to use for Diversity Calculation purposes.
-For purposes of this sub- section 2 of Article VI, Section 2 of the ICANN Bylaws, a person can only have one "Domicile," which shall be determined by where the candidate has a permanent residence and place of habitation.
+In carrying out its responsibilities to nominate the Directors for Seats 1 through 8 for designation by the EC, the Nominating Committee shall ensure that the Board is composed of Directors who, in the aggregate, display diversity in geography, culture, skills, experience, and perspective, by applying the criteria set forth in Section 7.3, Section 7.4 and Section 7.5.
+At no time when it makes its nomination shall the Nominating Committee nominate a Director to fill any vacancy or expired term whose designation would cause the total number of Directors (not including the President) from countries in any one Geographic Region (as defined in Section 7.5) to exceed five; and the Nominating Committee shall ensure when it makes its nominations that the Board includes at least one Director who is from a country in each ICANN Geographic Region (“Diversity Calculation”).
+For purposes of this Section 7.2(b), if any candidate for director maintains citizenship of more than one country, or has been domiciled for more than five years in a country of which the candidate does not maintain citizenship (“Domicile”), that candidate may be deemed to be from either country and must select in his or her Statement of Interest the country of citizenship or Domicile that he or she wants the Nominating Committee to use for Diversity Calculation purposes.
+For purposes of this Section 7.2(b), a person can only have one Domicile, which shall be determined by where the candidate has a permanent residence and place of habitation.